 “Mrs. Tilson’s remembrance gratifies me, and I will use her patterns if I can but poor woman! how can she honestly be breeding again?”(Oct 1, 1808, Jane to Cass, Brabourne Letter 43)

 These concerns weren’t unique to Jane, they were shared by many people in society, including her uncle-by-marriage, Tysoe Hancock (Eliza’s father).
-Around the time that Jane’s siblings Henry and Cassandra were being born he raised his concerns to his wife about Mr. Austen’s “violently rapid increase” of his family and his worry of Rev. Austen “finding it easier to get a family than to support them” especially considering that one of his children, George, was disabled and unable to care for himself (AFP).
+Around the time that Jane’s siblings, Henry and Cassandra were being born he raised his concerns to his wife about Mr Austen’s “violently rapid increase” of his family and his worry about Rev. Austen “finding it easier to get a family than to support them” especially considering that one of the children, George, was disabled and unable to care for himself (Austen-Leigh, 1942).

 “A family of ten children will be always called a fine family, where there are heads and arms and legs enough for the number.”Northanger Abbey, Jane Austen